tonzyl/ourcommondataspace/countries.md

 ## Sweden
 - [Open Knowledge Foundation Chapter Sweden](https://okfn.se/), focus on open knowledge and democratic participation, in which open data over the years has been an important topic.

+## EU wide
+- [International Data Spaces Association IDSA](https://internationaldataspaces.org/) Membership organisation of industry and research stakeholders, aiming to bring the forming of data spaces forward by proposing standards and technological components.
+Have regular events and together with the EU's Data Space Support Center (DSCS) organised a multiday conference in early 2023.